pink10000/notes/graph_theory/topics/ch5-matchings/Matching.md

 # Definition (Matching)
 In a [[Graph]] $G$, a **matching** is a set of edges where no vertex is incident to more that a single edge in that set of edges.

+Generally, we will talk about [[Bipartite Graph#Definition (Bipartite Graph)|biparite]] matchings, but you can extend thus definition further.
 # Definition (Maximal Matching)
 A matching is **maximal** if you cannot add an extra edge.
 This matching is **maximum** if no other matching has more edges.